cocolabs/pz-modding-guide/pz-modding-guide.md

 Developers that write code will benefit from following features in their IDE:

 - Code analysis helps spot bugs and avoid lengthy debugging sessions.
-- Code navigation helps quickly find what we are looking for saving us time and energy.
+- Code navigation helps quickly track code flow and find methods, fields and classes.

 Since the development environment includes many interconnecting systems which need to be configured in the right order, it is difficult to setup manually.
 This is why [The Storm Project](https://github.com/pzstorm/) has created [Capsid](https://github.com/pzstorm/capsid).
 It is a [Gradle](https://gradle.org/) plugin that enables powerful IDE features and improves your modding workflow.
 It helps automate the process of setting up, assembling and deploying your project.
 Read the project [`README`](https://github.com/pzstorm/capsid/blob/master/README.md) for information on how to install, configure and use Capsid.